istio/old_mixer_repo/doc/dev/adapters.md

 as logging, monitoring, quotas, ACL checking, and more.
 This guide explains the adapter model and adapter lifecycle, and also walks through the step-by-step instructions for creating a simple adapter.

-**Prerequisite**: This developer guide assumes the reader has:

-* Basic understanding of the [Mixer Framework](https://istio.io/docs/concepts/policy-and-control/mixer.html) as an attribute processing engine.

-* High level understanding of the [operator configuration model](https://istio.io/docs/concepts/policy-and-control/mixer-config.html).

-# Table of contents
 * [Background](#background)
 * [Template overview](#template-overview)
 * [Adapter lifecycle](#adapter-lifecycle)